Updated July 19th 2023

 Gewurztraminer is a dry or semi-sweet aromatic white wine with a characteristic aromas of lychees and roses.
 It is a pink-skinned grape variety which produces wines with an intense yellow color.
-The texture is often described as oily.
+Gewurztraminer wines are often described as having an oily texture.

 Some people would describe Gewurztraminer as an intense wine.
 It is highly perfumed with noticeable floral aromas in combination with sweet fruit, including lychee, grapefruit, pineapple and apricot.
 High-quality Gewurztraminer also has spicy aromas of ginger, cinnamon, honey and sometimes even smokey aromas.
 In fact, "Gewürz" in German means "spice" or "condiment".

 Tips!
-The lychee and aromas of rose is usually the easiest way to identify Gewurztraminer in a blind tasting.
+The aromas of lychee and rose are usually the easiest way to identify Gewurztraminer in a blind tasting.

-The intensity of the wine is also due to the low acidity and the high alcohol, which makes the wine feel more perfumed.
+The intensity of Gewurztraminer is also due to its low acidity and high alcohol, which makes the wine feel more perfumed.
 The wine has residual sugar and is often produced in an off-dry (semi sweet) style.
-Because of the aromatics, the low acidity and the high alcohol, Gewurztraminer wines often taste sweeter than they are.
+Because of their aromas, low acidity and high alcohol, Gewurztraminer wines often taste sweeter than they are.

-The aromas are also slightly different.
+The grapes' aromas are also slightly different.
 Riesling has characteristic aromas of jasmin, citrus, wax and sometimes petrol.
-Also, Riesling is more widely produced in the world due to its popularity.
+It is also more widely produced in the world due to its popularity.

-In terms of food pairing, both grapes pair well with flavourful and spicy dishes and pungent cheeses, but due to the differences in acidity and alcohol, their food pairing differs a bit.
+In terms of food pairing, both grapes pair well with flavorful and spicy dishes, and pungent cheeses.
+However, due to their differences in acidity and alcohol, food pairing for each grape differs a bit.

 Gewurztraminer pairs well with many different types of foods due to its natural sweetness and intense perfume.
 Especially aromatic and spicy dishes are great food parings with Gewurztraminer.